 A group study series designed for women to discuss what it means to follow Jesus looking through the eyes of his mother, Mary.
 The study provides insights from the Marist perspective as well as using biblical references.
-The series is divided into 3 parts: Pray, Ponder, and Act.
+The series is divided into three parts: Pray, Ponder, and Act.
 Each part is an independent 6-week session.
-Groups are forming in fall 2018 and winter 2019.
+Groups are forming in fall 2019 and winter 2020.
 Women of all faiths are welcome.

 Every Tuesday morning at 7 a.m., theMarist Men’s Bible Study meets in the Fr.
 Colin Room (ground floor of the Library building) foran informal hour of prayer, learning, fellowship, and coffee.
 Led by one of the Marist priests, we study the scripture readings for the following Sunday.
 No experience is necessary and no sign-up is required.
 If you have questions, or if you would like to be added to the weekly e-mail list, please contact:email@example.com